Have a successful and healthy romantic relationship.

 Healing Properties of Sardonyx

 Spiritual: Sardonyx encourages us to to actively create a meaningful existence, one that brings us emotional, mental, and spiritual satisfaction.
 It gives us the strength and determination needed to achieve our goals.
 It also pushes us to be virtuous and kind – to follow the “Golden Rule” and treat all beings with respect.
 Sardonyx reminds us that life is good!
 The sheer act of being here, now, and able to enjoy life is a blessing.
 When we live with that attitude, our life automatically becomes more joyful and generous.
-Sardonyx is attuned to the Root, Sacral, Solar Plexus and Third Eye Chakras and linked to the astrological signs of Aries. it is connected to the elements of Earth and Fire and vibrates to the number 3.
+Sardonyx is attuned to the Root, Sacral, Solar Plexus and Third Eye Chakras and is linked to Aries.
+It is connected to the Elements of Earth and Fire and vibrates to the number 3.

 Emotional: Sardonyx’s energy celebrates friends and lovers, and as such is one of the most powerful stones for a happy and healthy marriage.
 It can also be used to attract new friends and wonderful partnerships.
 Sardonyx helps us to stay grounded, confident, and hopeful.
 With it, we are always ready to lend a helping hand to all those in need, while also taking care of ourselves and those closest to us.
 Sardonyx is a joyful and courageous stone, one that reminds us that true happiness lies in helping ourselves and helping others, both deeds done for the betterment of all.